fastscape-lem/fastscapelib/doc/source/guide_flow.md

 ````

 {py:meth}`~fastscapelib.FlowGraph.update_routes` returns another elevation
-field, which may or may not differ from the input elevation field depending on
+field, which may differ from the input elevation field depending on the applied
-the applied flow operators.
-Some operators fill the closed depressions found in
+flow operators (e.g., some operators fill the closed depressions found in the
-the input topography.
+input topography).

 :::{note}